chibiboba/JS-120/Exam Part 2/Cheat Sheet.md

 #### The `Array` constructor

-- Simplest way to create an array object uses the bracket syntax:
+- Simplest way to create an array object uses the **bracket syntax**:

   ```js
   > let numbers = [1, 2, 3, 4]